MostAwesomeDude/brismu/src/1-senta/0-endorel.md

-# 0: Endorelational gismu
+# 0: Endorelations

-We cover some essential relational properties of the baseline gismu.
-We'll use the notation `x R y` to indicate relation R relating elements x and y.

-We'll focus on binary relations where both elements of each pair are drawn from one single underlying set.
-This lets us consider equality on related elements.
+Endorelations are binary *selbri* which relate a set to itself.

 ## Reflexivity

-gismu: kinra

-A reflexive relation contains at least, for every element x in the underlying set, `x R x`.

-I don't know of any gismu which are reflexive but not equivalence relations.
-Still, were there any, they'd get the following formal rule.

-    ro da ro de zo'u:

-     da du de
-    ----------- (broda is reflexive)
-    da broda de

-For any gismu which is reflexive, just substitute into the above rule.
+~table df-kinra

+### Examples

+~table du-kinra gripau-kinra kihirnihi-kinra pagbu-kinra nibli-refl

 ## Irreflexivity

 An irreflexive relation omits any pair which a reflexive relation would be required to have.
-For every element x in the underlying set, `x ~R x`.
+For every element x in the underlying set, `x R x` is false.
 Since we only care about endorelations, we won't mention relations like ``{mlatu}`` which would otherwise trivially be irreflexive.

     ro da zo'u: